Goodka7/Threat-Hunting-Impossible-Travel-/README.md

 The dataset reveals multiple instances of `cmd.exe` executed by the account `labuser` on `windows-target-1`.
 On **Jan 27, 2025, at 11:15:06 AM**, `cmd.exe` was executed, followed by another execution at **11:12:48 AM**.
 An earlier execution of `cmd.exe` was recorded at **10:36:26 AM**.
 No other tools, such as `powershell.exe`, were identified in this dataset.

-The use of `cmd.exe` aligns with expected behavior in the context of this analysis, as it was used during the simulation to generate network-related commands, such as `ipconfig`.
-Further validation against other datasets may help determine whether this activity was part of a controlled simulation or indicative of unauthorized actions.
+The use of `cmd.exe` indicates interactive activity on the system and corresponds with observed login events.
+Commands such as `ipconfig` may have been executed to validate network configurations or system information during user activity.
+While these actions may align with legitimate use, further investigation is required to determine whether they represent authorized actions or potential misuse.

 **Query used to locate events:**